 What we're doing to conserve

 The Colorado River system is facing the worst drought in the river basin's recorded history.
-The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped about 170 feet since January 2000, and the federal government has issued a water shortage declaration on the Colorado River.
+The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped more than 150 feet since January 2000, and the federal government has issued a water shortage declaration on the Colorado River.

 For more than 20 years, the Southern Nevada Water Authority has been taking actions to respond to the drought and prepare for potential water cuts.

 Our Water Resource Plan contains details on how we will meet the community's water needs, both in the short term and for the next half-century.

 From the development of new facilities such as the low lake level pumping station and third drinking water intake, to water banking and system conservation initiatives, these efforts have reduced the potential for customer impacts.
 One of the SNWA's largest efforts is implementing aggressive conservation initiatives to reduce our community water use.

 The Water Authority has developed and implemented one of the most comprehensive water conservation programs in the nation.